netgrade

 Features of a tamper-proof Technical Security Device (TSE)

-The Cash Register Security Ordinance (KassenSichV) stipulates that electronic recording devices such as cash registers, PMS systems or ERP systems must be operated with a TSE certified by the BSI (Federal Office for Information Security).
+The Cash Register Security Regulation (KassenSichV) stipulates that electronic recording devices such as cash registers, PMS systems, or ERP systems must be operated with a TSE certified by the BSI (Federal Office for Information Security).

-One of the most important requirements for digital basic records, especially for cash register records (GoBD and KassenSichV compliant), is to ensure that data is stored in an unchangeable and traceable manner at all times.
+One of the most important requirements for digital source records, particularly for cash register records (GoBD and KassenSichV compliant), is ensuring that data is stored in a way that is unalterable and traceable at all times.

-This is required in the form of revision-proof data archiving.
-In order to meet these requirements, the use of a certified Technical Security Device (TSE) is essential.
+This is required in the form of audit-proof data archiving.
+To meet these requirements, the use of a certified Technical Security Device (TSE) is essential.
 This protects transaction data from manipulation and enables the complete recording and storage of all relevant information.
-In addition, uniform digital interfaces are necessary to ensure that the tax authorities have access to the audit-relevant data at all times.
-In the case of audits, data exports of TSE data (TSE TAR files) or a DSfinV-K export (digital interface of the tax authorities for cash register systems) must be taken into account.
+In addition, standardized digital interfaces are necessary to ensure that the tax authorities have access to audit-relevant data at all times.
+In this context, data exports from TSE data (TSE TAR files) or a DSfinV-K export (Digital Interface of the Tax Authorities for POS Systems) must be taken into account during audits.

 The TSE consists of three main components